-For the moving-point ice sheet model, the DA analysis step updates both ice thickness variables and node positions, but the total mass and mass fractions have to be updated as well, since they are not preserved by the analysis (and there is no reason to preserve them).
-Therefore these quantities need to be 'reset' from the analysed state vector.
-This is easily done by using Eq.
-(14) and Eq.
-(15).
+For the moving point ice sheet model, the DA analysis step updates both ice thickness variables and node positions, but the total mass and mass fractions have to be updated as well, since they are not preserved by the analysis (and there is no reason to preserve them).
+Therefore, these quantities need to be "reset" from the analysed state vector.
+This is easily done by using Eqs.
+(14) and (15).
 The adapted 3D-Var scheme is performed according to the following steps:

-- 1. Calculate a forecast of the state vector \mathbf{x}^b by using the previous analysis solution to initialise the numerical moving point model. - 2.
-Use the analysis scheme (Eq.
-(28) and Eq.
-(29)) to produce the analysis \mathbf{x}^a . - 3.
-From \mathbf{x}^a , calculate the analysed total mass θ^a and update the mass fractions μ^a using Eq.
-(14) and Eq.
-(15). - 4.
-Evolve the analysis solution using the numerical moving point model to the next time where observations are available. - 5.
-Repeat steps 2-5.
+- 1. calculate a forecast of the state vector \mathbf{x}^{b} by using the previous analysis solution to initialise the numerical moving point model, - 2. use the analysis scheme (Eqs.
+29 and 30) to produce the analysis x^a , - 3. from x^a , calculate the analysed total mass θ^a and update the mass fractions μ^a using Eqs.
+(14) and (15), - 4. evolve the analysis solution using the numerical moving point model to the next time where observations are available and - 5. repeat steps 2-5.

 The adapted ETKF roughly follows the same path as 3D-Var except that, at step 1, we calculate the forecast for each member of the ensemble and, at step 3, the total mass and mass fractions have to be updated for each member of the ensemble (they are different for each ensemble member).
+The background error covariance is also updated using the ensemble statistics.
 The strict positivity of ice thickness variables and the order required in Eq.
 (13) for node positions are ensured by appropriately setting the initial ensemble in the ETKF.